What are stem cells?

 The relevant background reading and activities from this Teacher’s Kit are referenced in the white boxes below.
 Further background material and alternative activities are highlighted in yellow.

 Chapter 1 - What are these things called stem cells?

-A basic introduction to stem cells.
+A basic introduction to stem cells and outline of activities.